nyagamunene/supermq-docs/docs/authz-spec.md

+---
-# SuperMQ Authorization Specification Document
+title: SuperMQ Authorization Specification Document
+---

 ## Overview

 SuperMQ consists of following entities:

 - User
 - Client
 - Channel
 - Group
 - Domain
 - Platform

 ### Roles

 A role is a collection of actions that a group of users is allowed to perform on an entity.
 It simplifies the management of user privileges by consolidating related permissions into a single unit.

 #### Specification for Roles

 1. Roles should have short id, name, description, list of permissable actions, list of members in role, except role ID all other fields are editable
 2. Roles are identified by name in API, because for human friendly.
 3. Role Actions list can have only the actions which are allowed for the entity.